CODAIT/max-tfjs-models/human-pose-estimator/README.md

 # MAX for TensorFlow.js: Human Pose Estimator

-This is a TensorFlow.js port of the [MAX Human Pose Estimator](https://github.com/IBM/MAX-Human-Pose-Estimator) pre-trained model.
-The Human Pose Estimator was trained to detect humans in an image and identifies the body parts, including nose, neck, eyes, shoulders, elbows, wrists, hips, knees, and ankles..
+This is a TensorFlow.js port of the [MAX Human Pose Estimator](https://developer.ibm.com/exchanges/models/all/max-human-pose-estimator) pre-trained model.
+The Human Pose Estimator was trained to detect humans in an image and identifies the body parts, including nose, neck, eyes, shoulders, elbows, wrists, hips, knees, and ankles.

 ## Install